handsontable/handsontable/docs/next/guides/cell-types/cell-type.md

 ```
 :::

-Empty cells may be treated in differently in different contexts, for example, the [ColumnSorting](@/api/columnSorting.md) plugin has `sortEmptyCells` option which is responsible for establishing whether empty cells should be sorted like non-empty cells.
+Empty cells may be treated differently in different contexts, for example, the [ColumnSorting](@/api/columnSorting.md) plugin has `sortEmptyCells` option which is responsible for establishing whether empty cells should be sorted like non-empty cells.

 ## Related articles